tolitius/yurt/README.md

 false
 ```

-Great, we are now ready to build as many _local_, `mount` based Yurts as we'd like and run them _simultaniously_ in the same JVM.
+Great, we are now ready to build as many _local_, `mount` based Yurts as we'd like and run them _simultaneously_ in the same Clojure runtime.

 ## License